sketchplugins/plugin-directory/README.md

 - [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
 - [nudgefromrtl](https://github.com/KevinGutowski/NudgeRTL), by Kevin Gutowski: Quickly resize a layer horizontally from right to left with keyboard shortcuts
 - [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
-- [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
 - [Bacon Ipsum](https://github.com/zcallan/sketch-bacon-ipsum), by zcallan: A simple & easy Bacon Ipsum text generator for Sketch.
 - [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
 - [Sketch Navigator](https://github.com/arshad/sketch-navigator), by Arshad Chummun: Artboard navigation (with autocomplete) for Sketch